ralbert8/ENPM662_Group5/README.md

 ros2 run project_one proportional_controller.py

 observe the movement of the car, when you ctrl + c in the terminal the plots will appear.

+Additional note:
+See youtube links in report for videos, part 2 is too big to copy to git.